Planning: a key factor in dairy production!

 The feed margin is easy to calculate and is a good indicator of herd profitability.

-The situation on a dairy farm changes daily, so doing this simple calculation on a regular basis throughout the year will help you avoid costly slip-ups.
+The situation on a dairy farm changes daily, so doing this simple calculation on regular intervals throughout the year will help you avoid costly slip-ups.

 2. Plan your production

-The herd needs to fill your quota while staying within the applicable tolerances.
+The herd needs to fill quota while staying within the applicable tolerances.

 The best way to manage that is to project future production on the basis of your current herd inventory.

-Working with livestock requires some guesswork, but it’s less nerve-wracking to correct your production planning during the year to account for the surprises that occur than it is to live with the stress of wondering what the repercussions will be on your annual results.
+Working with livestock requires some guesswork, but it’s less nerve-wracking to prepare a production plan for during the year to account for the surprises that occur than it is to live with the stress of wondering what the repercussions will be on your annual results.

 Forages are the foundation of milk production.
 The best way to reduce your concentrate costs is to improve the quality of your forages.
 It will give you the latitude you need to maximize production with a concentrate content under 50%.
 Moreover, you’ll be able to reduce your use of more costly additives, such as protected fats.